 The public API functions themselves will mostly check the parameters for validity and translate them into a form the internal library handles before calling internal functions.

+The following are some other API-related changes that will need to be made:

-We will also need to Add internal functions to handle the VDS layout on dataset creation property lists, as well as Add the options to control the behavior of H5Dget_storage_size and Update the search path for source files to dataset access property lists.
-We will need to Update H5Dget_space to handle virtual datasets by checking to see which source datasets have been allocated and what sizes they are.
-Finally, we will need to Update H5Ocopy to property copy virtual datasets.
+Add internal functions to handle the VDS layout on dataset creation property lists

+Add options to control the behavior of H5Dget_storage_size

+Update the search path for source files to dataset access property lists

+Update H5Dget_space to handle virtual datasets by checking to see which source datasets have been allocated and what sizes they are

+Update H5Ocopy to properly copy virtual datasets

 HDF5 Library Testing

 The bulk of the regression testing will test the virtual dataset feature directly.
-These tests will start from simple cases, such as a single non-unlimited source dataset, and build to complex configurations, while testing that Corner cases, such as a source dataset with a NULL dataspace, are handled correctly.
-These tests will also make sure that invalid inputs, such as overlapping source datasets, are rejected appropriately.
+These tests will start from simple cases such as a single non-unlimited source dataset and build to complex configurations.
+Corner cases such as a source dataset with a NULL dataspace will also be tested.
+These tests will make sure that invalid inputs such as overlapping source datasets are rejected appropriately.

-We will also need to write similar Tests for the hyperslab selection code to test that unlimited selections are handled correctly by all the internal selection routines, including the routines to serialize and de-serialize the selection.
-We will also add A test to verify that region references to unlimited selections are handled appropriately, as well as A test to make sure that virtual datasets can be accessed in SWMR (single writer, multiple reader) mode correctly.
+The following other tests will also need to be written:

+Tests similar to the hyperslab selection code to test that unlimited selections are handled correctly by all of the internal selection routines including the routines to serialize and de-serialize the selection

+A test to verify that region references to unlimited selections are handled appropriately

+A test to make sure that virtual datasets can be accessed in SWMR mode correctly

-In addition to the internal tests, we will write An acceptance test suite to make sure we correctly handle the customer's requirements.
+An acceptance test suite to make sure we correctly handle the customer's requirements.
 We will work closely with the customer to develop these tests to ensure that they closely reflect the use cases, and the customer will sign off on the test suite before the project is complete.

-In addition to the acceptance tests, we will also write A performance benchmark to ensure that the virtual dataset feature's performance in the customer's use cases adequately meets their needs.
-We will create A performance regression test to ensure that the performance of the VDS feature does not degrade in the future.
+A performance benchmark to ensure that the virtual dataset feature's performance in the customer's use cases adequately meets their needs.

+A performance regression test to ensure that the performance of the VDS feature does not degrade in the future.

-HDF5 Command-line Tools & Testing
+HDF5 Command-line Tools and Testing

-As the design of the changes to the command-line tools for HDF5 (e.g. h5dump, h5repack, etc.) to support virtual datasets has not yet been performed, implementation details are not yet available.
+As the changes to the command-line tools for HDF5 (for example, h5dump and h5repack) to support virtual datasets have not yet been designed, implementation details are not yet available.
 As the design for the command-line tools is finalized, this section will be updated with information about the implementation and testing details.

-HDF5 Language Wrappers & Testing
+HDF5 Language Wrappers and Testing

-As with the section above, the language wrappers have not yet been designed, and this section will be updated at that time.
+As with the command-line tools, the language wrappers have not yet been designed, and this section will be updated at that time.

-Appendix I – Examples of Source to Virtual Dataset Mapping
+Examples of Source to Virtual Dataset Mapping

 The following code examples show various combinations of the possible source and virtual dataset mappings, and elaborate on printf usage.

-Fixed-size Source and Fixed-size Virtual Dataset Mapping, Blocked Pattern in Slowest Dimension of Virtual Dataset
+Fixed-size Source and Fixed-size Virtual Dataset Mapping, Blocked Pattern in the Slowest Dimension of a Virtual Dataset

-The figure below shows a mapping of two source datasets with fixed-size selections of the entire source dataset to a single virtual dataset, with each source dataset occupying a block along the virtual dataset’s slowest changing dimension.
+The figure below shows a mapping of two source datasets with fixed-size selections of the entire source dataset to a single virtual dataset and with each source dataset occupying a block along the virtual dataset’s slowest changing dimension.